 These are just the workshops provided by the International Student Center.
 We also recommend that you take advantage of workshops provided by other programs and services on campus including the A2B Program, BTO Peer Mentoring Program, Career Center, Learning Center, STEM Center, and Transfer Center.

-The Student Heatlh Center is available for all students and provides healthcare services, referrals to specialists, and free over-the-counter medicine.
-Medical tests, such as preganancy tests, physical exams, bloob work, and immunizations are available for free or at low cost.
+The Student Health Center is available for all students and provides healthcare services, referrals to specialists, and free over-the-counter medicine.
+Medical tests, such as pregnancy tests, physical exams, blood work, and immunizations are available for free or at low cost.

 College life is a time of change and growth and can be very stressful for students.
-The Health Center also houses Psychological Services that provide free and confidential mental health services that can help students better understand and manage the changes occuring during college life.
+The Health Center also houses a Personal Counseling Center that provides free and confidential mental health services that can help students better understand and manage the changes occurring during college life.

 The Health Center is located in Building 5, Room 303 and is open for walk-ins and appointments.
 You may call 650-306-3309 to schedule an appointment to see a nurse or doctor and schedule a meeting with Psychological Services.